cs-fullstack-master/code-concepts-assessment-3-dotnet/README.md

 `Test Cases`
 - Create a test case for each endpoint in Postman and export/include completed test cases in this repo

-`Wire Frames`
-- Take some time at start to do some pre-thinking and design.
-At *minimum* you should have a basic wire frame drawn up (*ADD A PICTURE OF DESIGN TO REPO*)
 ----------------------------------------------------------------------------------------------------
 If you need clarification of requirements *ASK EARLY*.
 Do not wait until right before it is due.